 Variable Rate Debt: The interest rates applicable to the Tranche B-1 Loans (as defined in Note 8, "Long-Term Debt and Other Liabilities," in our unaudited condensed consolidated financial statements) are based on a fluctuating rate of interest measured by reference, at GBA's option, to either (i) a London inter-bank offered rate adjusted for statutory reserve requirements ("LIBOR") (subject to a 1.50% floor) plus an applicable margin of 9.75% per annum, or (ii) an alternate base rate ("Base Rate") (subject to a 2.50% floor) plus an applicable margin of 8.75% per annum.
 The interest rates applicable to the Tranche B-2 Loans (as defined in Note 8, "Long-Term Debt and Other Liabilities," in our unaudited condensed consolidated financial statements) are based on a fluctuating rate of interest measured by reference, at GBA's option, to either (i) LIBOR (subject to a 1.00% floor) plus an applicable margin of 6.50% per annum, or (ii) a Base Rate (subject to a 2.00% floor) plus an applicable margin of 5.50% per annum.
-As of March 31, 2015, all loans were outstanding as three month LIBOR loans, and the interest rates on the Tranche B-1 Loans and the Tranche B-2 Loans were 11.25% and 7.50%, respectively.
-As of March 31, 2015, the LIBOR Rate was more than 100 basis points below the floor described above.
+As of March 31, 2015, all loans were outstanding as three month LIBOR Rate was more than 100 basis points below the floor described above.
 As a result, the fair value of the Amended and Restated Senior Term Facility will not change until both the LIBOR Rate and the applicable base rate exceeds the applicable floors.
-However, if the interest rate were to increase or decrease by 100 basis points on our outstanding loans, the fair value of the Amended and Restated Senior Term Facility would increase or decrease by approximately \$19.9 million.
+However, if the interest rate or increase or decrease by 100 basis points on our outstanding loans, the fair value of the Amended and Restated Senior Term Facility would increase or decrease by approximately \$19.9 million.